 How MCP Works

-The Model Context Protocol contract that lets Claude, ChatGPT, Gemini, and any MCP client invoke Parlay's typed prediction-market tools.
+The Model Context Protocol contract that lets Claude, ChatGPT, Gemini, and any MCP client invoke Parlay's typed prediction-market research tools.

 Why MCP for prediction markets